jianliaoim/talk-services/manuals/jenkins-en.md

-1. 进入 Jenkins 首页，点击左侧系统管理链接
+1. In your Jenkins dashboard, click on Manage Jenkins from the left navigation.

   ![](/images/inte-guide/jenkins-1.png)

-2. 选择管理插件
+2. Click on Manage Plugins

   ![](/images/inte-guide/jenkins-2.png)

-3. 搜索 'jianliao'，安装简聊插件
+3. Search for Jianliao and install the plugin.

   ![](/images/inte-guide/jenkins-3.png)

-4. 安装完成后进入系统设置，配置聚合 Webhook 链接和 jenkins 域名以备简聊能正确的跳转回 jenkins
+4. Go to System Settings after completing installation.
+Configure Webhook link and

   ![](/images/inte-guide/jenkins-4.png)

   ![](/images/inte-guide/jenkins-5.png)

-5. 在项目中选择配置菜单，在 Jianliao Notifications 中选择你希望收到推送的事件，也可以此任务配置单独的 Webhook 链接
+5. Choose Configure from the projectâ€™s menu.
+In the Jianliao Notifications section, choose the events youâ€™d like to be notified about, or configure a single Webhook link for this task.

   ![](/images/inte-guide/jenkins-6.png)

   ![](/images/inte-guide/jenkins-7.png)

-6. 配置完成后，就可以等待简聊推送构建任务信息啦
+6. You will get notified from Jenkins after this configuration.

   ![](/images/inte-guide/jenkins-8.png)